fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

 - Provides the functionality for an interaction with transmission media.
 - Provides services for the *Data Link Layer*
   - the Data Link Layer passes/obtains data to/from the Physical Layer in the form of 0s and 1s organized into **frames**
-  - the Physical Layer transforms the streams of bits (from frames) into *spread* through the transmission media
+  - the Physical Layer transforms the streams of bits (from frames) into *signals* spread through the transmission media
 - controls the transmission media:
   - sending/receiving the data (signals)
   - data transformation (coding) into signals